 Students contribute towards the Sixth Form Fund by way of a one-off payment before the start of Year 12, known as "subs", which pays for various aspects of their two-year Sixth Form experience.
-These allow: donations to good causes (often supporting a Friday 5 speaker) as well as each Non Uniform contribution (made on a Sixth Former's behalf), printing of students' own work produced in the study area, the purchase or printing of specific sixth form information for distribution, decoration, furniture, repair and maintenance of the Sixth Form area, outings whilst representing the School, refreshments for Inductions and Leavers' Day events, costs in support of leaving activities, subsidised activities or events organised for the Sixth Form.
+These include: donations to good causes (often supporting a Friday 5 speaker) as well as Non-Uniform day contributions (made on a Sixth Former's behalf), printing of students' own work produced in the study area, the purchase or printing of specific Sixth Form information for distribution, decoration, furniture, repair and maintenance of the Sixth Form area, outings whilst representing the School, refreshments for Inductions and Leavers' Day events, costs in support of leaving activities, subsidised activities or events organised for the Sixth Form.